 - The lower support line goes through either of the two lows that follow the first two highs, depending on which one is lower.

 - As Triple Top is forming, the overall trading volume is falling.
 (At the same time, local increases in trading volume around the highs are acceptable.)
-It’s an indication that the bullish pressure is slowly fading away and trend reversal is nearing.
+It’s an indication that the bullish pressure is slowly fading away and a trend reversal is nearing.

 - The final confirmation is when a price breaks the lower support level after the third peak has appeared.
 The breakout comes with a spike in trading volume and, sometimes, price gaps.
 Following the breakout, the support level becomes a new resistance level.